100% fault detection on high-speed bottle crowning line

 The vision system at work

-Two Cognex In-Sight 5400 vision sensors are installed on Tooheys’ AB2 bottling lines, each inspecting for correct crown placement on the product selected.
+Two Cognex In-Sight vision systems are installed on Tooheys’ AB2 bottling lines, each inspecting for correct crown placement on the product selected.
 Product selection itself is achieved simply via a touch screen/HMI.
 The camera is mounted on an adjustable post, specifically designed to allow for bottle height variations.
 Upon product selection the camera is simply moved up or down to maintain a camera focal length of 125mm from the top of the bottle crown.
 Along with the camera itself, the mounting bracket houses a DOAL lighting system, used to emit a red light on to the crowns.
 The red-cut lens cover filters out ambient light, resulting in a highly accurate image being captured by the camera.

 All controls for the vision sensors are wired back to the line’s main electrical panel.
 Within the panel lies the power supply for the DOAL lighting system and the In-Sight cameras.
 The panel also houses the I/O module.
 This module interfaces with the vision sensor and the PLC, allowing product changes to be loaded into In-Sight and output changes to be relayed to the reject mechanism.
 Consequently, if an incorrect crown is detected the bottle is rejected further down the line via a delayed signal sent from the PLC.
 For ease, the cameras can be monitored via an Ethernet connection back to a local PC.
 Program changes can also be made at this point with the Cognex In-Sight Explorer software, making new product changes very simple.